janttila/w2ui-grid-serverside-php/README.md

 //this is default sql where and group values, If you dont have any, leave empty
 $sqlWhere  ="WHERE NOT colStatus ='2' AND NOT colStatus ='4' AND colKat ='0'";
 $sqlGroup  ="GROUP BY ticketId, colTicketId";

+This is not a proffessional script, just to get peaple like me going!